Colleges by Location

 Non-Need Based

-180 students, including freshmen, obtained institutional non-need-based financial aid at this institution in 2025.
-Institutional grants or scholarships that are not based on financial need were given to 67 full-time freshman.
+Institutional non-need-based scholarships or grants were given to 180 students overall (including freshmen) at Mount Holyoke College in 2025.
+Institutional help in the form of non-need-based scholarships or grants was given to 67 full-time freshmen.
 The total amount of institutional scholarships and awards that were not based on financial need was $9,727,759.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $1,197,723 USD.

 Majors